 Provisions expressly mentioned in the judgment/order text.

 The Customs Act, 1962 consolidates and amends the law relating to customs.
-It extends to the whole of India and, as provided, also applies to fishing and fishing-related activities by Indian-flagged fishing vessels beyond territorial waters of India, as well as to offences or contraventions committed outside India by any person.
+It extends to the whole of India, and also to fishing and fishing-related activities by Indian-flagged fishing vessels beyond territorial waters, as well as to offences or contraventions committed outside India where provided by the Act.
 The Act comes into force on a date appointed by the Central Government by notification in the Official Gazette.

 Full Summary is available for active users!